fkaduk/kobodeck/README.md

   includes an article fetcher
 - are ok with mixing ebooks and articles in the native Kobo UI - if you want to keep them separate, check out [kobeck](https://github.com/Lukas0907/kobeck)
-- are fine with a lack of ui - syncing happens in the background
+- are fine with a lack of UI - syncing happens in the background

-## how to use it
+## How to use it

-When wifi is turned on, kobodeck connects to your Readeck instance in the background, downloads new unread articles as KEPUBs with cover images, and syncs read status back to Readeck.
+When Wi-Fi is turned on, Kobodeck connects to your Readeck instance in the background, downloads new unread articles as KEPUBs with cover images, and syncs read status back to Readeck.